-CSC 151 Fundamentals of Computer Science | 5
+CSC 151 Fundamentals of Computer Science I

-Introduction to the fundamentals of computer science, including programming in a structured, modular language, with emphasis on programming design and style.
-Algorithm development, stepwise refinement, elementary searching and sorting algorithms.
+Introduction to the fundamentals of computer science, including programming, in a structured, modular language, with emphasis on programming design and style.
+Algorithm development, stepwise refinement, elementary searching, and sorting algorithms.
 Brief history of computer hardware and software; discussion of the social implications of computers.
-Pre- or corequisite: MT 134, MT 131, or MT 130. (fall, winter)
+Pre- or co-requisite: MT 134. (fall, winter)

-CSC 152 Fundamentals of Computer Science II 5

-Continuation of the introduction to the fundamentals of computer science, including string processing, recursion, internal searching and sorting, simple data structures such as stacks, queues and linked lists, and binary trees.
-Prerequisite: CSC 151. (winter, spring)
+CSC 152 Fundamentals of Computer Science II 5 Continuation of the introduction to the fundamentals of computer science, including string processing, recursion, internal searching and sorting, simple data structures, such as stacks, queues, and linked lists, and binary trees.
+Prerequisite: a C (2.0) grade or better in CSC 151. (winter, spring)